 The ultimate goal of SEO is getting your website to appear in the first positions in the SERPs.
 If you can grab one of the top spots for a few competitive keywords (or plenty of low-competition ones), that will translate to significant traffic for your website.

-Once you have a firm understanding of the basics, it’s time to learn about white, grey, and black hat SEO techniques:
+Once you have a firm understanding of the basics, you can start implementing more advanced SEO techniques.
+And to make sure you are using best practices, you’ll need to know the difference between white, grey, and black hat SEO techniques:

 Frequently Asked Questions About SERPs

 There is always more to learn when it comes to SEO.
 Always.
 If you have any questions about how SERPs work, this section will answer them.

 Typically, mobile and desktop SERPs will display the same results for the same query.
 However, other elements in the SERPs may vary or change positions.

 For instance, some ads might target mobile users.
 Additionally, Google will often move People also ask sections around.

 Social media profiles tend to be among the first entries in the SERPs if you look up businesses or individuals.
 Knowledge graphs or business cards can also include links to social media profiles if they’re available.

 Your social media presence can impact your website’s search rankings.
 Pages and websites with many shares may appear higher in the SERPs.
 Your social media profiles can also appear among the first results for branded searches.
 Finally, social media also provides a fantastic opportunity for gaining backlinks.
 Additionally, Bing uses social media presence as a ranking signal, so it’s worth paying attention to, for sure.

 How Do I Get Content to Rank Highly in the SERPs?